pakshi10/Vehicle_Detection/README.md

 # Technical Aspect
 This project is divided into two part:
   Using a deep learning model to identify Vehicle.
-(Not covered in this repo.
-I'll update the link here once I make it public.)
   Building GUI using PyQt5.